kitihounel/momodev/readme.md

 # momodev-api-user
 NodeJS scripts to help testing MTN MoMo API.

+## Requirements
+You will need the following packages:
+  - curl
+  - jq

 # First step
-Start by running `npm run build` to compile the source files.
+Start by running `npm install` and `npm run build` to compile the source files.
 This will create a `build` directory with the scripts.

 ## Create User